hkopt3445/Der-Bruderkrieg-Official-Github/README.md

 # Der Bruderkrieg
-Der Bruderkrieg is a Hearts of Iron 4 mod which asks what if Austria won the Austro-Prussian War, leading to a never unified Germany and an Austrian Superpower.
+Der Bruderkrieg is a Hearts of Iron 4 mod which asks what if Austria won the Austro-Prussian War, leading to a never unified Germany and an Austrian Superpower as well as a survived Ottoman Empire which is very unstable along with many other countries and Lenin not taking power. yet.

 ## Founder <br />